 - Multiple platforms stream simultaneously

-- Tip page customisation to match with your brand or style
+- Tip page customization to match your brand or style

-All those features are available at a monthly price of $19 or the yearly plan of $149.
+All those features are available at a monthly price of $19 or a yearly plan of $149.

 People also consider: Twitch Studio vs. OBS